BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_0_Understanding_Your_Lightning_Setup.md

-# Chapter Thirteen: Understanding Your Lighting Setup
+# Chapter Eighteen: Understanding Your Lighting Setup

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.